-$$F1 \ S \ core = 2 \times \frac{Precision \times Recall}{Precision + Recall}$$ (5)
+$$F1\ Score = 2 \times \frac{Precision \times Recall}{Precision + Recall}$$ (5)

-Precision and recall are integral in addressing imbalanced datasets, in which benign URLs outnumber malicious ones.
+Precision and recall are integral in addressing imbalanced datasets in which benign URLs outnumber malicious ones.
 A low recall indicates that the method is failing to detect malicious URLs.
 In scenarios where the cost of missing a malicious URL is higher than rejecting a benign one, high recall becomes pivotal.
-Conversely, high recall coupled with low precision suggests that an excessive number of URLs are being incorrectly classified as malicious.
+Conversely, high recall coupled with low precision suggests that many URLs are incorrectly classified as malicious.
 Ideally, both precision and recall should be maximized.
 More importantly, they should maintain a balance to indicate unbiased and well-rounded predictions [15].